phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 buffer.

 The user might want to update just a few bytes in a specific cache line, hence the line needs to be found in the cache first.
-On success the bytes starting from the offset are updated and a chosen to write policy is executed.
+On success, the bytes starting from the offset are updated and a chosen to write policy is executed.

-If it happens that a line mapped from a specific address does not exist in the cache, it is created and written to the cache according to the algorithm below:
+If it happens, that a line mapped from a specific address does not exist in the cache, it is created and written to the cache according to the algorithm below:

 1. The pointer to the LRU line is removed from the circular doubly linked list and dereferenced to find a pointer (a